 Champion Build Guide

 Ryze is one of my favourite champions and he's really strong when piloted correctly.
-Do NOT get deceived by his low winrate, because he is REALLY HARD to master and will get punished when played incorrectly.
+Do NOT get deceived by his low winrate, because he is REALLY HARD to master and will get punished when played incorrectly; especially now that he doesn't have any sustain abilities anymore.
 Ryze can get through a lot of the mid and toplane matchups safely, even when it's a hard matchup.

-+ How to play Ryze in the early and mid-game.
++ How to play Ryze in the laning phase and after it.

 + Matchups for Ryze; they're at the top of this page.